 - Progressive Rock: A borderline example.
 Perhaps unsurprisingly, this is the highest rated of BÖC's albums on Prog Archives.

 - Rock Opera: The songs on the album were originally intended to be part of Imaginos, a rock opera about a man given superhuman powers by alien gods in exchange for becoming their servant and causing wars and destruction, which fell through and was eventually released in a fragmentary form in 1988.
-"Subhuman" and "Astronomy" were re-recorded for that album.
+"Astronomy" and "Subhuman" (retitled "Blue Öyster Cult") were re-recorded for that album.

 - Safe, Sane, and Consensual: The alternative reading of "Dominance and Submission" is that it's about wholly consenting BDSM practices involving three people, two men and a woman.